qqqlab/madflight-docs/docs/Board-FC3.md

 ## madflight Limitiations

-- OUT: Consecutive even/odd PWM pins (e.g. pins 2,3 or 10,11) share the same timer and have the same frequency.
+- OUT: Consecutive even/odd PWM pins (e.g. pins 2,3 or 10,11) on the RP2350 share the same timer and have the same frequency.

 ## Previous Versions of this Board